 Pest control licence – pest animal authorisation

-A person holding a pest control licence with an authorisation to use ‘pesticides formulated for the control of any pest animal’ may only control those animals defined as pest animals under the Catchment and Land Protection Act 1994.
+A person holding a pest control licence with a pest animal authorisation may only control those animals defined as pest animals under the Catchment and Land Protection Act 1994.
 The Catchment and Land Protection Act 1994 lists four categories of pest animal: